NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 4B
     - Remove stagger and push on block
     - Has +3 guard frames
+- 4A
+    - DEF window starts frame 11 and ends frame 29 (animation ends frame 49)
-- 4A drains meter at a rate of 120 units per frame instead of 180
+    - Drains meter at a rate of 120 units per frame instead of 180
 - Act4A
     - Is unsubbable and untechable
     - Does 10 more damage